Wuczek/twitter-clone/README.md

 # Application for creating posts with categories
+This is a full-stack web application built with React.js on the frontend and PHP on the backend.
+The application allows users to create, read, update, and delete posts.

+The project is structured as follows:

+src/: This directory contains all the React.js components and pages. php/: This directory contains all the PHP scripts for handling server-side logic.

+# Built With
+React.js - The web framework used
+PHP - Server-side scripting language
+Vite - Build tool and development server

+#PL

 addPost.php to skrypt PHP dodający nowy post do bazy danych.
 Wczytuje ustawienia, rozpoczyna sesję, łączy się z bazą danych, pobiera ID użytkownika i ID kategorii na podstawie danych z formularza POST, a następnie dodaje nowy post.
 Odpowiada JSON-em, informując o sukcesie operacji.